 The due date for this task occurred in July 2004.
 OPD developed a compliant policy incorporating this provision, General Order B-6, Performance Appraisal, in advance of the due date.
 During the seventh reporting period, OPD provided the IMT with sufficiently reliable training data to enable us to confirm that OPD had trained 95% or more of relevant personnel on this task.
 During the ninth reporting period, OPD published a revised version General Order B-6 to provide additional guidance to supervisors and managers.
 The IMT determined that the revisions comply with the Settlement Agreement, and verified that OPD has trained more than 95% of its personnel on the revised policy.
 As reported above, during the tenth reporting period, OPD published Special Order 8650, Performance Appraisals.
-As of April 15, 2008, the Department had not yet trained 95% of relevant personnel on this policy.
-In upcoming reporting periods, the IMT will review training data to determine whether OPD has trained at least 95% of relevant personnel on Special Order 8650.
+The IMT has verified that the Department has trained 95% of relevant personnel on this policy.